segmentio/segment-docs/src/connections/destinations/catalog/actions-sendgrid-audiences/index.md

 ## Additional information

 ### Does Segment create Lists in SendGrid?
 Segment automatically creates Lists in SendGrid.
-The List will be named with the value provided in the **Name** field.
-If no name is provided in the **Name** field Segment will default to using the Audience's **Audience Key** value.
+If you provide a value in the **Name** field, Segment names the List the value you provided.
+If you do not provide a name in the  **Name** field, Segment gives the List the Engage Audience's **Audience Key** value.

 ### Does Segment create new Contacts in SendGrid?
 Segment creates Contacts in SendGrid if a Contact doesn't already exist for the user.